Loading...

 Portion Control

-Start by reducing the portion size of brown rice you consume.
-A smaller serving can help minimize the impact on blood sugar levels.
+Start by reducing the portion size of brown rice.
+Smaller servings can help moderate the increase in blood sugar levels.

 Include Healthy Fats

-Add a small serving of healthy fats, such as avocado slices or a handful of nuts, to your meal.
+Add a source of healthy fats, such as avocado or nuts, to your meal.
 Fats can help slow digestion and the release of glucose into the bloodstream.

 Stay Hydrated